-Melbourne knife attacker inspired by Islamic State, police say
+Melbourne police see Islamic State 'inspiration' behind stabbings

 “I need to call it out.
 Radical, violent, extremist Islam that opposes our very way of life.
 I am the first to protect religious freedom in this country, but that also means I must be the first to call out religious extremism,” he said.

-Friday’s attack began just before the evening rush hour and lasted only minutes.
-Shire Ali stabbed bystanders and attacked police while his utility truck carrying barbecue gas cylinders burned on busy Bourke Street.
+Friday's attack began just before the evening rush hour and lasted only minutes.
+Shire Ali stabbed bystanders and attacked police while his utility truck carrying barbecue gas cylinders burned on busy Bourke Street. (tmsnrt.rs/2Qu5stX)

 The cylinders did not explode and the fire was put out in 10 minutes, by which point the attack was over, though not before one man was fatally stabbed.

-Police said he was a 74-year-old man who worked in the city, but did not release his name.
-Local media identified him as a restaurant owner.
+Police said he was a 74-year-old man who worked in the city, and did not release his name.

+The man’s business partner identified him as Sisto Malaspina, co-owner of Pellegrini’s cafe, a Melbourne institution credited with forging the city’s famous coffee culture.

+“Many, many tears have been shed,” the cafe’s co-owner.
+Nino Pangrazio, told The Age newspaper, and customers laid flowers and written tributes outside the cafe on Saturday.

 “This shouldn’t happen in a city like Melbourne,” one witness who had returned to the scene on Saturday told Reuters, crying.
 “I just want to forget it,” she said.